 | Nooruz celebrations | Nationwide | March 21 | Games, music, sumolok feasts |

-The Song-Kul option is the most flexible: CBT coordinators can arrange a private kok-boru or horse-games demonstration by local herders with a few days’ notice — details in our Song-Kul guide.
+The Song-Kul option is the most flexible — and honestly the most atmospheric, since you watch from a grassy slope instead of a grandstand.
+CBT coordinators can arrange a private kok-boru or horse-games demonstration by local herders with a few days’ notice; details in our Song-Kul guide.

-- Go to kok-boru semifinals as well as the final — same intensity, easier seats.
+- Go to the kok-boru semifinals as well as the final — same intensity, easier seats.

-- Spend at least half a day in Kyrchyn gorge; mornings are quieter for photos.
+- Give Kyrchyn at least half a day; mornings are quieter for photos.

 - Carry cash in som — card acceptance at venues and yurt camps is minimal.

-- Learn the schedule the night before; events shift and announcements are mostly in Kyrgyz and Russian.
+- Study the schedule the night before; events shift, and announcements come mostly in Kyrgyz and Russian.

-- Combine the trip with the south shore: Skazka canyon and Bokonbaevo eagle hunters are under two hours away.
+- Tack on the south shore: Skazka canyon and the Bokonbaevo eagle hunters are under two hours away.

-For background on the traditions behind every event on the program, read our Kyrgyz nomadic culture guide before you go — the Games make far more sense when you know why a tunduk sits on the flag.
+One last piece of homework: read our Kyrgyz nomadic culture guide before you go.
+The Games make far more sense once you know why a tunduk sits on the national flag.

 Frequently Asked Questions